hajimehoshi/stbvorbis.js/README.md

 ## Usage

-Install [Docker](https://www.docker.com/) and run `build.sh` on Posix or `build.ps1` on Windows.

-Copy `build/stbvorbis.js` to your file server and load it via a script tag.
+Download files from [Releases](https://github.com/hajimehoshi/stbvorbis.js/releases).
+Copy `stbvorbis.js` and `stbvorbis_asm.js` to your file server and load `stbvorbis.js` via a script tag.

 This library basically uses WebAssembly. stbvorbis.js also has asm.js implementation for environments where WebAssembly is not available.
 On iOS, stbvorbis.js always uses asm.js instead due to instability of iOS WebAssembly implementation.
-Copy `build/stbvorbis_asm.js` to the same directory as `build/stbvorbis.js` so that asm.js version is used as fallback.
+If `stbvorbis_asm.js` is in the same directory as `stbvorbis.js`, asm.js version works as fallback.

 ## API